jblindsay/whitebox-tools/README.md

 - ***LaplacianFilter***: Performs a Laplacian filter on an image.
 - ***LaplacianOfGaussianFilter***: Performs a Laplacian-of-Gaussian (LoG) filter on an image.
 - ***LineThinning***: Performs line thinning a on Boolean raster image; intended to be used with the RemoveSpurs tool.
+- ***MajorityFilter***: Assigns each cell in the output grid the most frequently occuring value (mode) in a moving window centred on each grid cell in the input raster.
 - ***MaximumFilter***: Assigns each cell in the output grid the maximum value in a moving window centred on each grid cell in the input raster.
 - ***MeanFilter***: Performs a mean filter (low-pass filter) on an input image.
 - ***MinimumFilter***: Assigns each cell in the output grid the minimum value in a moving window centred on each grid cell in the input raster.